Personal Injury Cases in Maryland

-Posted on behalf of Goldberg Finnegan, LLC on Dec 20, 2011 in Car Accidents
+Posted on behalf of Goldberg Finnegan, LLC on Dec 20, 2011 in Personal Injury

 2. Gathering Evidence: If possible, you should take photos of the accident scene and if it is a car accident, get photos of the damage to both vehicles.
 If there are witnesses, get their names and numbers.
 Also, if there are skid marks, photograph them.
 Maryland accident victims should not count on the police to do a complete and accurate investigation.
 We have found that police reports are -way too often-wrong, incomplete and full of errors (rarely do they list all of the witnesses.)
 Once you hire a law firm such as Goldberg Finnegan, the lawyer will likely take on the task of gathering evidence to establish liability against whoever was at fault for the accident.
 The law firm hired typically advances the cost of this investigation, and would be reimbursed when the case concludes if the case is successful (every firm is different in this regard).
 I believe that it is really important to hire a lawyer as soon as possible after an accident.
 Trust me--in any significant case involving serious injuries--the insurance companies are engaging lawyers of their own and investigators of their own in order to minimize your chance of bringing a successful personal injury claim.